GaloisInc/BESSPIN-GFE/README.md

 ### Storing a boot image in Flash ###

-1. Prepare the image with Linux and Busybox as described above.
+1. Prepare the Linux image with either Debian or Busybox as described above.
 2. Write to flash memory on the board with the command `tcl/program_flash datafile bootmem/bootmem.bin`.
+Note that this command is run from the shell (not inside vivado).
 3. If a suitable bitfile is also stored in flash, upon board power up or reset, the device will automatically boot into Linux and Busybox.

+There will not be any console messages while the boot image is read from flash, which could take some time for the full Debian OS.

 ## Simulation ##